Why Choose Industrial Engineering?

 job in <6 months

 95% of students have an IE-related job within six months of graduating

 - You’ll enjoy a flexible career path that allows you to advance in many types of organizations.

 - You’ll have a profound impact on society’s quality of life.

 - You’ll experience engineering through hands-on learning in our manufacturing laboratories and through problem based learning with real world engineering problems.

 - You’ll participate in a senior design course where you’ll work directly with industry sponsors to solve actual problems.

-- You’ll have the opportunity to graduate with your B.S. in IE and an MBA in 5 years.
+- You’ll have the opportunity to graduate with your B.S. in IE AND an MBA in FIVE years.

 “Working as an undergrad research assistant taught me to think differently, and I learned how we can design efficient systems to better conserve our resources – because I believe Cyclone Engineers have the talent and responsibility to create a better world for future generations.”

 Graduate student in industrial and manufacturing systems engineering; internships at Boeing, John Deere, and Tesla; three years hands-on undergraduate research experience